sebhoerl/matsim-fleetpy/README.md

 The assignment is a list of vehicles that are *updated* (all vehicles that are not mentioned follow their previously defined schedule).
 For the updated vehicles, a sequence of stops is given.
 Those stops can be pickup/dropoff stops (if a list of respective request identifiers is given) or simply cause relocation of the vehicle.
 Pickup/Dropoff stops *can* have an `earliestStartTime` (for prebooked requests), but *must* have a duration.

-For each stop a sequence of links *can* be given such that the vehicle will follow that route (NOT IMPLEMENTED YET).
+For each stop a sequence of links *can* be given such that the vehicle will follow that route.
+Note that the route needs to start with the link that is given as the `divergeLink`.
 If no route is given, MATSim will calculate the shortest path *automatically*.

 - State: The assignment is answered by a *State* after the next simulation step has been performed: